Nasal fold resection in pugs: when it is advisable, how it is performed and what owners need to know

 The procedure of the operation – what exactly is done?

-Nasal fold resection in pugs is a soft tissue surgical procedure that requires precise planning.
+The Nasal fold resection in pugs This is a soft tissue surgical procedure that requires precise planning.
 After marking the area of skin to be removed, the fold is resected in an elliptical or wedge shape.
 The goal is not "more is better," but rather a measured reduction: enough to eliminate contact with the cornea, but so little that natural facial expressions are preserved and nasal production/tear drainage is not disrupted.
 Depending on the findings, I combine the procedure with:

 Risks, side effects and complications